Jaxonwht/yield-optimizer/README.md

 docker compose run web_backend flask db init docker compose run web_backend flask db migrate -m "Some migration" docker compose run web_backend flask db upgrade

+# It's possible to run these commands from host because of port mapping.
+# Make sure your `FLASK_APP` is set to `application`.
+export FLASK_APP="application"
+# Then you can run the commands from your host.
+flask db init
+flask db migrate -m "Some migration" flask db upgrade
 ```

 Always double-check the auto-generated migration file before commiting to the upgrade.